ThinkInvis/RoR2-Admiral/ModMeta/README.md

 ## Issues/TODO

-- Orbital Jump Pad VFX is unfinished (particles are too big, reused vanilla skill icon).
+- Orbital Jump Pad VFX is unfinished (particles are too big).
+- Catalyzer Dart could also do with some visual changes.
 - Stepping on an Orbital Jump Pad can deal unavoidable falling damage; may attempt to make a 'landing pad' object to mitigate this.
 - Trying to find a way to allow canceling beacon/probe by recasting the skill.
+- Looking into implementing a module system for disabling certain parts of the mod.
 - See the GitHub repo for more!

 ## Changelog

+**1.5.0**

+- Added variant Secondary skill + unlock achievement: Catalyzer Dart!
+- Added an achievement for unlocking Orbital Jump Pad.
+- Added custom icon to Orbital Jump Pad.
+- Minor tweak to make Orbital Jump Pad trajectory more reliable.
+- Beacon: Shocking now has greatly increased fire rate (1 / 1.5 s).
+- Internal: ItemWard now supports item removal.

 **1.4.0**